PiterWeb/MC-Sync-Upload/README.md

 ### Play 🪀

-Share the executables and also ngrok with your friends
+Share the executables (mc-sync-upload / download) and also ngrok with your friends

 When you open the world in LAN go to ngrok and type:

-    ngrok tcp <port>
+    ngrok tcp <port> --region <region to host>

-And send the ngrok domain name to your friends as an IP for the server
+And send the ngrok domain name to your friends as an IP for the server (Example: 74329sadoijjiosad.ngrok.io )